When do I need to apply for a permit?

 How can I get my property setbacks?

 Property setbacks are building restrictions imposed on property owners.
-This can be a distance from a curb, property line, or structure within which building is prohibited.
+This can be a distance from a curb, property line, or structure within which the building is prohibited.

-To view your property setback within the City of Tucson you can use Map Tucson.
+To view your property setback within the City of Tucson, you can use Map Tucson.

 How do I reconnect my electric and/or gas?

 A permit is required to reconnect electric or gas service to a residence or commercial space/structure.
 Reconnect permits are required if the utility has been shut off for six consecutive months.
-The permit cost is $99.00 which covers administrative and inspection costs.

 If you are installing water or gas piping, a drawing must be submitted that identifies the size and length of all piping.
 Include the Gas Piping Template with your application.
-We inspect for any obvious code violations relating to the utility being connected or other life safety hazards are addressed prior to approving the release of electrical power or gas to the premises.
+We inspect for any obvious code violations relating to the utility being connected, or other life safety hazards that are addressed prior to approving the release of electrical power or gas to the premises.